montarelab/emergencies-tracker/Learn.md

 1. Name of `.dll` file is not always the same as `.csproj` or `.fsproj`.
 Especially, when you have renamed it, natural name will be written in project file at `<AssemblyName>` tag
 2. If you wish to setup `docker compose watch` the onlt `action` works for you is `rebuild`

+## Containerize Angular

+1. Default Dockerfiles on the internet are good enough and working.
+2. Angular and other web containers work with localhost, external port, while .NET microservices work on internal Docker network